PCR tests here to stay despite rise in rapid tests, say scientists

 MOH had said in October that those who test positive through an ART during the pre-event swabbing pilot need to get a PCR test done to confirm the results.

-Prof Hsu noted that Singapore has been able to get to Phase 2 of its reopening using PCR tests alone, and can achieve Phase 3 using the same.
+Prof Hsu noted that Singapore has been able to get to phase two of its reopening using PCR tests alone, and can achieve phase three using the same.

 But he added that the availability of rapid tests might allow for greater reassurance and safety when used for pre-entry screening for mass events where hundreds mingle together, although this would come at the logistical costs of setting up the screening area, as well as having to deal with the occasional false-positive test result.